LAW 2514 - Intellectual Property Law

 Australian Copyright Council (good source of information on copyright issues)

-MyUni will be used to post announcements, post additional lecture materials (including slides) and announce assignment tasks.
+MyUni will be used to access online lectures, post announcements, post additional lecture materials (including slides) and announce assignment tasks.
 It will also contain electronic copies of the Course Information, Lecture and Seminar Guides, and Course Materials.

 Students are expected to check MyUni regularly to keep up to date with these materials and additional learning resources throughout the course.